 All 21 of our product candidates in clinical development were discovered in our research laboratories and are summarized below.
-We used our VelocImmune® technology to generate each of the antibodies in the table below.
+We used our VelocImmune[®] technology to generate each of the antibodies in the table below.
 There are numerous uncertainties associated with drug development, including uncertainties related to safety and efficacy data from each phase of drug development (including any post-approval studies), uncertainties related to the enrollment and performance of clinical trials, changes in regulatory requirements, and changes in the competitive landscape affecting a product candidate.
 Refer to Item 1A.
 "Risk Factors" for a description of these and other risks and uncertainties that may affect our clinical programs.

-Clinical Program Phase 1 Phase 2 Phase 3 Regulatory Review (i) EYLEA Ÿ Non-proliferative diabetic retinopathy (NPDR) in patients without DME Ÿ Diabetic retinopathy (U.S.) Antibody to IL-4R alpha subunit N. Peanut allergy. add Ÿ Atopic dermatitis in Ÿ Asthma in adults and Ÿ Peanut allergy adolescents and pediatrics (6-11 years of age) ^(d) adolescents (EU and Japan) Ÿ Atopic dermatitis in pediatrics (6 months-5 years of age) (Phase 2/3) ^(d) Ÿ Atopic dermatitis in adolescents (12-17 years of age) (U.S. and EU) Ÿ Asthma in pediatrics (6-11 years of age) Ÿ Auto-injector for 200 mg dose (U.S. and EU) $\ddot{\mathrm{Y}}$ Eosinophilic esophagitis (EOE) (Phase 2/3) ^(c) Ÿ Chronic rhinosinusitis with nasal polyposis (CRSwNP) (U.S.)
+Clinical Program Phase 1 Phase 2 Phase 3 Regulatory Review (i) EYLEA Non-proliferative diabetic retinopathy (NPDR) in patients without DME Diabetic retinopathy (U.S.) Dupixent (dupilumab) ^(a) Antibody to IL-4R alpha subunit ⊠ Grass allergy ⊠ Peanut allergy Atopic dermatitis in adolescents and pediatrics (6-11 years of age) ^(d) Asthma in adults and adolescents (EU and Japan) Atopic dermatitis in pediatrics (6 months-5 years of age) (Phase 2/3) ^(d) Atopic dermatitis in adolescents (12-17 years of age) (U.S. and EU) X Asthma in pediatrics (6-11 years of age) Auto-injector for 200 mg dose (U.S. and EU) Eosinophilic esophagitis (EOE) (Phase 2/3) ^(c) Chronic rhinosinusitis with nasal polyposis (CRSwNP) (U.S.)